ovidiucp/qnap-letsencrypt/README.md

 of the environment variables, docker parses this file directly and will complain it sees them.

-4. Run the `renew-cert.sh` script:
+3. Run the `renew-cert.sh` script with admin priviledges:

 ```
-./renew-certs.sh
+sudo ./renew-certs.sh
 ```

-5. Add `renew-cert.sh` under cron, so that it renews automatically.
+4. Add `renew-cert.sh` under cron, so that it renews automatically.
 Run it every day, it won't do anything if the certificate is not up for renewal.